TypeScript Type Safety: Exploring Overloads & Conditional Types

 function yan(tan: number, tethera: string): number;

-// the implementation signature must handle both cases from above, however, the return type of the implementation is not checked against the signatures above
+// however, the return type of the implementation is not checked against the signatures above

 function yan(tan: string | number, tethera: string | number): string | number {

-// This implementating function body always returns a string, which is incorrect for the second overload signature
+// which is incorrect for the second overload signature

 return "";